halocedark/webapps/README.md

 - Facebook: https://www.facebook.com/haloce.dark
 - Email: not provided for security

-Thank you for using our designs :)
+Thank you for using our applications :)